Resources

 Before we jump into attic insulation types and the cost of attic insulation, let’s take a pause and ask a question: How many attics does your home really have?

-Here’s a quick list of the types of attics you might find in your home:
+Here’s a quick list of the types of attics you might find in your home; each type of attic requires a unique approach:

 • Standard upstairs attic